What Is The Endocannabinoid System?

 As you begin to learn about CBD and how cannabis and its compounds (phytocannabinoids) affect the body, you may have stumbled upon yet another unfamiliar bit of hemp-centric vocab: Endocannabinoid System.
+It’s one of the most frequently asked questions.

 Fun fact: your body actually has a physiological system designed to receive cannabinoids, including CBD.
 Wild, right?
 The ECS (Endocannabinoid System) is essentially a regulatory system — it helps other systems in the body maintain balance and keep homeostasis.